-- Ensure that detailed assessments are undertaken of all substances used to identify possible harmful effects, how they are handled or used, who could be affected and what precautions need be taken. - Maintain an inventory of all substances used and of assessments undertaken, and keep up to date manufacturer's safety data sheets, where appropriate. - Ensure employees are aware of the risks to health identified in the assessments and are aware of the precautions necessary to reduce or eliminate any potential risks to health. - Ensure no new substances are introduced into our work activities without approval of a Designated Manager, and before an assessment of the risk is carried out. - Record the significant findings of the assessments, and review them periodically or when changes occur. - Monitor exposure to hazardous substances, and undertake appropriate forms of health surveillance, where necessary. - Maintain in effective working order, all plant and equipment provided to control exposure to hazardous substances, and fulfil our legal duties in relation to statutory examinations, where required.
+- Ensure that detailed assessments are undertaken of all substances used to identify possible harmful effects, how they are handled or used, who could be affected and what precautions need be taken. - Maintain an inventory of all substances used and of assessments undertaken, and keep up to date manufacturer's safety data sheets, where appropriate. - Ensure employees are aware of the risks to health identified in the assessments and are aware of the precautions necessary to reduce or eliminate any potential risks to health. - Ensure no new substances are introduced into our work activities without approval of a designated Manager, and before an assessment of the risk is carried out. - Record the significant findings of the assessments, and review them periodically or when changes occur. - Monitor exposure to hazardous substances, and undertake appropriate forms of health surveillance, where necessary. - Maintain in effective working order, all plant and equipment provided to control exposure to hazardous substances, and fulfil our legal duties in relation to statutory examinations, where required.

-Wherever substances are used, the Company will adopt the most effective precautions available in accordance with the 'hierarchy of control measures' listed below:-
+Wherever substances are used, the Company will adopt the most effective precautions available in accordance with the 'hierarchy of control measures' listed below:

-- Elimination of the substance. - Substitution for a less hazardous substance. - Enclosure of the process to prevent exposure. - Minimisation of the generation of dust / fume / vapours. - Provision of adequate ventilation. - Reduction of exposure time (via job rotation etc). - Provision of appropriate Personal Protective Equipment. - Provision of Information, Instruction and Training. - Provision of Monitoring / Health Surveillance.
+- Elimination of the substance - Substitution for a less hazardous substance - Enclosure of the process to prevent exposure - Minimisation and control of the generation of dust / fumes / vapours - Provision of adequate ventilation - Reduction of exposure time (via job rotation etc.) - Provision of appropriate Personal Protective Equipment and Respiratory Protective Equipment - Provision of information, instruction and training - Provision of monitoring / health surveillance